EvanNg21/UnivEngage/README.md

 ## License

 Univengage is proprietary software.
 All rights reserved.
 Redistribution, modification, or commercial use without explicit permission is prohibited.
 See the [LICENSE](./LICENSE) file for more details.

-## Contact

-For questions or feedback, email us at univengage@gmail.com